ed-digital/node-edtool/README.md

 This will add a new command for you to run at any time, the `ed` command.
 Note that this will overwrite the 'ed' editor which ships with Mac OS and some Linux distributions.

+Now setup your local web server.
+If you're using MAMP you'll need to configure a couple of things first.
+1. Go to the ports tab and ensure that the MySQL tab is set to 3306 (this is not default).
+2. Open PHPMyAdmin and create a new user with full priviledges called something other than "root". (the "root" username can be used with XAMPP).

 Next, you'll want to create a configuration for your local machine.
 Make sure MySQL is already running, as it'll attempt to connect.

 ```
 ed settings
 ```

+Follow the prompts to fill in the configuration file.
+You'll need to fill in the user section with the user your created in PHPMyAdmin.

 And you're good to go!